-FMG Young Farmer of the Year is the flagship event for New Zealand Young Farmers and is held in high esteem among the rural community, and every year up to 300 contestants battle it out for the top spot.
+FMG Young Farmer of the Year is the flagship event for New Zealand Young Farmers and is held in high esteem among the rural community, and every year around 200 contestants battle it out for the top spot.

-Today the contestants vie for over $300,000 in prizes from a strong family of ten sponsors.
+Today the contestants vie for over $100,000 in prizes from a strong family of eleven sponsors.

 How it works:

-Contestants will be put through a diverse range of practical, theoretical and technical farming challenges.
-Each level of the competition combines practical hands on agriculture skills and general knowledge.
+Grand Final Contestants will be put through a diverse range of practical, theoretical, and technical farming challenges.
+Each level of the competition combines practical hands-on agriculture skills and general knowledge.
 The level of complexity and difficulty increases as the contestants progress from districts to regionals and finally at the Grand Final.

 The Grand Final is a full-on two-day event including the practical day which includes all the hands-on competition plus technical elements such as an innovation project, interview and an human resources challenge.
 The contestants must also deliver a convincing speech on a topic given to them.
 The last challenge is the fast-paced quiz where the contestants battle it out in six rounds of agricultural and general knowledge questions.